-- Invite an MHC/MCACA board member or executive director to speak at one of your events or functions.
+- Invite an MHC/MCACA board members, executive director or Michigan Humanities staff to speak at one of your events or functions.
 Invite the press to that event.

 - Write an opinion/editorial piece for your local newspaper or on social media sites expressing the importance of state arts and humanities funding to programs in your community, especially the impact arts and humanities have on the economy and education.

 - Contact your local board of education.
 Your local schools may also have a newsletter they mail to parents or to all residents in your district.
 You may want to do an article for them about the educational impact of your MHC and MCACA supported project.